psrenergy-docs/sddp-release-notes/docs/sddp17.3-release-notes.md

 # SDDP 17.3

-Please refer to the [release site](http://psr-energy.com/software/sddp-17.3.html) and check out the most important features developed on this release.
+🌐 Please refer to the [release site](http://psr-energy.com/software/sddp-17.3.html) and check out the most important features developed on this release.
+📝 For the detailed changelog and download links, please visit [this page](sddp17.3-changelog.md).

 ## New features and improvements